CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

   <img src="/assets/img/general_heuristic.gif" alt="drawing" width="600" />
 </p>

- You can see the blue view expanding over the course of the game as well as the reduction civilian population numbers at the island outskirts as people are healed and moved to the forward operating base.
+ You can see the blue view expanding over the course of the game as well as the reduction in civilian population numbers at the island outskirts as people are healed and moved to the forward operating base.
 You can also see the rising rescues and deaths as the larger story unfolds turn-by-turn.

 Now, here is Random Legal playing a game: